NCAR/python-tutorial/source/tutorials/yourfirst.rst

 8. Let's learn more about the math module!

-   Hopefully since you already imported code from your :code:`readdata`\, :code:`printing`, and :code:computation` modules, importing from a built-in package :code:`math` seemed a little less intimidating.
+   Since you already imported code from your :code:`readdata`\, :code:`printing`, and :code:`computation` modules, importing from the built-in package :code:`math` seemed a little less intimidating.

    So far you have only used the :code:`math.log` function, but let's test out some other common methods within :code:`math`\.